 - A description of the proposed project of no more than 7 pages in length.

-- All applications should also include curriculum vitae of the project director and any co-directors/authors, as well as lists of publications over the last five years related to the proposed project, and any relevant supporting materials.
+- Curriculum vitae of the project director and the foreign co-director, including lists of publications over the last five years that are related to the proposed project.

 - Letter of agreement from the publisher.

 - Table of contents.

 - Outline and two chapters of the manuscript.

 - At least two reviews of the proposed publication sent to the Foundation directly by the publisher.

 - Letters of support from the applicant(s) and participating institution(s).

 - The Foundation's grants provide support for research on Chinese Studies in the humanities and social sciences.